sbseltzer/kioku-srs/README.md

 # Kioku SRS (記憶SRS)

 A portable, versioned, distributed, self-hosted Spaced Repetition System (SRS) inspired by [Anki](https://ankisrs.net) and backed by Git.
+Development is still in very early stages, so I wouldn't even call this a real SRS yet.

 ## Build Status